Path-Tree Optimization in Discrete Partially Observable Environments using Rapidly-Exploring Belief-Space Graphs: Path-tree optimization (PTO)

 \subsection{Graph expansion to belief-space}

-At this stage, a random-graph $\mathcal{G}$ has been built, and the existence of a path-tree solution is guaranteed, however, the random-graph is still an intermediate representation that cannot be used directly to optimize path-trees.
+The random graph $\mathcal{G}$ is an intermediate representation that cannot be used directly to optimize path-trees.
 In this step, a transition system in belief-space, or belief-graph $\mathcal{B}$ is constructed out of $\mathcal{G}$ by querying the observation model.
-The nodes of the belief-graph are associated with: \begin{itemize} \item a robot-configuration $x$. \item a belief-state $b$. \end{itemize} The edges of the belief-graph are associated with: \begin{itemize} \item the observation $o$ making the transition between the beliefs on the incoming and out-coming nodes. \end{itemize} The belief-graph can be understood as the random-graph replicated over several layers, where each layer is a different belief-state, as shown on Fig.~\ref{fig:belief_layers}.
+The nodes of the belief-graph are associated with: \begin{itemize} \item a robot-configuration $x$. \item a belief-state $b$. \end{itemize} The edges of the belief-graph are associated with: \begin{itemize} \item the observation $o$ making the transition between the beliefs on the incoming and outcoming nodes. \end{itemize} The belief-graph can be understood as the random-graph replicated over several layers, where each layer is a different belief-state, as shown on Fig.~\ref{fig:belief_layers}.
 The transitions within one layer correspond to robot motions, whereas the transitions from one layer to another correspond to the integration of an observation leading to a belief-state update.
 The motion transitions are, in general, not identical across belief-states.
 For example, on Fig.~\ref{fig:belief_layers}, the transitions crossing through the doors exist only in beliefs compatible with an open door.

 The construction procedure is given by the Alg.~\ref{alg:belief}.
 First, the edges of $\mathcal{G}$ are replicated to the belief-states compatible with the edge's valid worlds (line 3 to 7).